prostep-ivip-e-V/vec/wiki/content/specifications/kbl/guidelines/topology/3d-bsplines/index.md

 ## Current Situation in the KBL

 The intention of the KBL was, to keep the B-spline data model as simple as possible.
 Therefore the data model just contains the *control points* and the *degree*, assuming that all other parameters have an unambigious default when the set of valid NURBS are restricted to **Uniform non-rational B-Splines (UNRBS)**.
-This is the reason why KBL model does not define a *weight* nor a *knot-vector*.
+This is the reason why the KBL model does not define a *weight* nor a *knot-vector*.

 Unfortunately, the definition of the KBL was not as precise as it could have been.
 No concrete definition was made as to whether these are *clamped* or *unclamped* uniform B-Splines.
 At the moment implementations for both variants exist.